 There is no limit size to the tree that you can create at Genes Reunited.
 You can even add photos and videos as well.

-If you do decide to join Genes Reunited it is possible that you will be connected with other members.
-What this means is that these Hot Matches could possibly be your distant cousins.
+If you do decide to join Genes Reunited you may be connected with other members.
+What this means is that these Hot Matches could be your distant cousins.

 Wouldn’t that be great to discover long-lost family members who can share with you their genealogy research?!

 - Create an unlimited family tree

 - Connect with family members

 - Get access to more than 500 million British records